Kolhufushi (Meemu Atoll): Sports and Recreation

 The island has a football team.
 The team won every one of their group games at the 2017 Haf Islanders Cup, but lost to Male' in the semi-final.

 Many famous futsal and football players from Kolhufushi play for numerous Malé and Hulhumalé teams.

 Eid festivals such as Bodumas, Bodu beru and many others are also widespread amongst the community in Kolhufushi.

 A number of football teams also exist in kolhufushi alongside a football tournament.

 A fishing competition also takes place in the island.

 Transport

 Common speedboat trips arrive from other atolls to Kolufushi, including Malé; Which takes 2 hours to 2 hours and 30 minutes.

-As of now, Kolhufushi does not have a road and the nearest airport is the Dhaalu Airport.
+As of now, Kolhufushi does not have a road and the nearest airport is the Muli Airport.

 There are currently no asphalt roads. the most common form of land transport is by motorbike.
 Cars are very uncommon, and the island has a pickup service.